USS Preble (DD-345)

-The fourth USS Preble (DD-345/DM-20/AG-99) was a United States Navy in commission from 1920 to 1945.
+The fourth USS Preble (DD-345/DM-20/AG-99) was a United States Navy Clemson-class destroyer in commission from 1920 to 1945.
 She served in China, including on the Yangtze Patrol, and later saw combat in World War II as a minelayer.
 She was named for Commodore Edward Preble.

 Construction and commissioning

 Preble was laid down by the Bath Iron Works at Bath, Maine, on 12 April 1919.
 She was launched on 8 March 1920, sponsored by Miss Sallie MacIntosh Tucker, and commissioned at the Boston Navy Yard in Boston, Massachusetts, on 19 March 1920, Cmdr.
 Harry A. Baldridge in command.

 Service history

 1920–1941

 After shakedown in Cuban waters, Preble was assigned special duty in Mexican waters, arriving at Vera Cruz, Mexico, on 13 June 1920.
 During the following weeks she made three voyages to Galveston, Texas, to obtain medical supplies including antiserum to fight bubonic plague, which had developed during the rebellion of the Sonora Triumvirate.
 In August 1920 she returned north to join the United States Atlantic Fleet in exercises along the United States East Coast and in the Caribbean.
 In January 1921 the Atlantic Fleet and the United States Pacific Fleet joined off the Panama Canal Zone and cruised to the west coast of South America.
 Separating on 23 February 1921, the Atlantic Fleet steamed back to the Caribbean.

 Preble departed Newport, Rhode Island, on 20 June 1921 en route duty in the United States Asiatic Fleet, steaming via the Suez Canal with units of Destroyer Squadron 15.
 She arrived at Chefoo, China, on 26 August 1922, and for the next seven years cruised off the coast of Asia from Manchuria to Burma, in Japanese waters, and amongst the Philippine Islands, East Indies, and Mariana Islands.
 In September 1923 she assisted victims of the violent 1923 Great Kantō earthquake, which shook Japan on 1 September 1923.
 From 12 June to 2 July 1924 she was at Rangoon, Burma, and Calcutta, India, delivering aviation gasoline and lubricating oil for a flight of United States Army planes making the first aerial circumnavigation of the world.
 In 1927 Preble was assigned patrol duty in strife-torn China, taking aboard American and foreign refugees and escorting merchant vessels in the Yangtze and Huangpu Rivers.
 On several occasions Chinese factions fired on Preble from shore, but she suffered no casualties.